kylerobots/ground-texture-sim/README.md

 The `-b` flag will run Blender in the background, so you don't need to open it up.
 However, you may use Blender as usual to adjust lighting, the scene, or anything else not currently supported by this script.

+The `--python-use-system-env` flag allows Blender to search for modules on your PYTHONPATH instead of just within Blender's instance of Python.
+This is essential for all the necessary code to run.

 The images are output to the location specified by `output` in the JSON.
 Each image is numbered sequentially in the form `000000.png`.
 Additionally, there are two other text files written to the same folder. `calibration.txt` contains the